top of page

 Grunts

-White grunts: stripes only on head, checkered pattern of yellow & blueish silver
+• White Grunt: stripes mainly on the head, plus a checkered pattern of yellow and bluish silver

 School of Grunts